redis/redis-doc/topics/partitioning.md

 * Redis transactions involving multiple keys can not be used.
 * The partitioning granuliary is the key, so it is not possible to shard a dataset with a single huge key like a very big sorted set.
 * When partitioning is used, data handling is more complex, for instance you have to handle multiple RDB / AOF files, and to make a backup of your data you need to aggregate the persistence files from multiple instances and hosts.
 * Adding and removing capacity can be complex.
-For instance Redis Cluster plans to support mostly transparent rebalancing of data with the ability to add and remove nodes at runtime, but other systems like client side partitioning and proxies don't support this feature.
+For instance Redis Cluster supports mostly transparent rebalancing of data with the ability to add and remove nodes at runtime, but other systems like client side partitioning and proxies don't support this feature.
 However a technique called *Presharding* helps in this regard.

 Data store or cache?
 ---